sara-sabr/ITStrategy/_pages/en/software-assessment-sharing-pilot.md

 ## Lessons Learned

-A survey was sent to all members of the GCXchange group and members of the teams doing software assessments at ESDC.
+A survey was sent to all members of the GCxchange group and members of the teams doing software assessments at ESDC.
 Responses were received from 10 members (7 departments) and from three of the ESDC software assessment teams.
 The lessons learned are informed by their answers to the survey as well as observations from the IT Strategy team over the course of the pilot.